Skip to content

 License Information

-As of 2025, The Wistar Institute will now be requiring a license for all users using conda in the WI-HPC cluster.
-If you would like to use a version installed in your lab share and/or home directory, users/labs will need to pay for this license on their own.
+As of 2025, The Wistar Institute requires a license for all users utilizing Conda on the WI-HPC Cluster.
+If you want to use a version of Conda installed in your home directory or lab share, your lab will need to pay for the license independently.

 conda token set <paste token here>

-If you have any questions and or concerns, please reach out the IT Help Desk via the Wistar Help Center
+If you have any questions or concerns, please reach out to the IT Help Desk via the Wistar Help Center.

 Resources